Highland City Arts Council is proud to announce that this year we will offer a visual arts scholarship to a High School Senior.

 Art Council Chairman of the Board — Shauna Larson 801-756-9614 or firstname.lastname@example.org

-Also, coming soon we will be displaying art from local artists in the lobby of the Highland City Hall.
+Also, we are displaying art from local artists in the lobby of the Highland City Hall.
 Please stop and see the great talent we have right here in our own community.

 Donate $ for a class… Educate!